SelcuukYilmazz/Solitiare_Game/README.md

 # Solitiare_Game
-Classic solitiare game you can see report and codes above
+Classic solitaire game you can see codes above